 Leaving Ireland and your social security entitlements

-Every year, thousands of citizens leave Ireland to work, travel, study or retire abroad.
-Some people leave Ireland to work or study for a short period (that is, a few months), other people go abroad for longer.
+Every year, Irish citizens leave Ireland to work, travel, study or retire abroad.
 Many others who have been living, studying or working in Ireland also leave to return to their home countries.

-If you leave Ireland to live and/or work in another country, you may be entitled to receive social security benefits in the country you are moving to.
-You can find information about it in our document on social security arrangements that Ireland has with other countries.
+If you leave Ireland to live or work in another country, you may be able to use your Irish social insurance contributions to qualify for social security benefits in the country you are moving to.
+You can find more information about the social security arrangements that Ireland has with other countries.

-Some Irish social welfare payments can be paid abroad – you can read more in our document on going abroad and social welfare payments.
+Some Irish social welfare payments can also be paid abroad – find out more about going abroad and social welfare payments.

-The Convention on Social Security between Ireland and the United Kingdom (pdf) is an agreement that was signed by both countries on 1 February 2019.
-Under the terms of the agreement, all existing arrangements with regard to recognition of, and access to, social insurance entitlements will be maintained in both jurisdictions.
+The Convention on Social Security between Ireland and the United Kingdom (UK) (pdf) was signed by both countries on 1 February 2019.
+Under the terms of the Convention, pre-existing arrangements with regard to recognition of, and access to, social insurance entitlements will be maintained in both jurisdictions.
 This means that the rights of Irish citizens living in Ireland to benefit from social insurance contributions made when working in the UK will be protected and vice versa.

 Countries covered by EU Regulations

-If you need to claim benefits while living abroad you will be asked to provide information about your Irish social insurance record.
+If you need to claim a social security benefit while living abroad, you will be asked to provide information about your Irish social insurance record.

-If you want to bring your E104 and U1 with you, you can request your Irish social insurance record for E104 and U1 (pdf) before leaving.
-Processing your application can take some time as the DSP may have to contact your recent employer/s before the E104 and U1 forms can be issued.
+If you want to bring your U1 with you, you can request your Irish social insurance record for U1 (pdf) before leaving.
+Processing your application can take some time as the DSP may have to contact your recent employers before U1 forms can be issued.

-You should send the completed application form to the International Records Section of the Department of Social Protection - see 'Where to apply' below.
+You should send your completed application form to the International Records Section of the Department of Social Protection.